Recognizing Developmental Delays in Your Child: Ages 3 to 5

 There are many different types of developmental delays in children.
 They might have problems in any of the following areas:

 - Movement, or motor skills

 Language and Speech Delays in Children

 Language and speech problems are the most common type of developmental delay.
 Speech refers to verbal expression, including the way words are formed.
-Language is a broader system of expressing and receiving information and includes such things as being able to understand directions.
+Language is a broader system of expressing and receiving information and includes being able to understand directions.

 Possible causes.
-A number of problems may cause these language and speech delays, including:
+A number of problems may cause language and speech delays, including:

 - Exposure to more than one language

 - A learning disability

 - Hearing loss (Hearing may change often in children who have recurrent middle ear infections.)

 - Autism and similar disorders, which impair social interaction and development